bcc-code/bcc-media-platform/tests/e2e/README.md

 # Running tests

-Copy `.env.example` to `.env` and change parameters to the correct ones if different.
+Copy `.env.example` to `.env` and change parameters to the correct ones if different, or leave them empty to use the default values specified in [config.ts](./lib/config.ts)

 Do `make test` to run the tests